 ‘Wow,’ said the client, ‘not exactly, but it’s a little place not far off.
 Sort of in the middle of nowhere.
 But that’s amazing.
 How do you know?’

-‘I don’t know as such,’ I said, ‘I only feel it.
+‘I don’t know,’ I said, ‘I only feel it.
 Look at the card.
 It just made me think of Siena.
-You see the rider here in the amphitheatre?
-It just made me think of Siena and the square where they hold the Palio.’
+That rider here in the amphitheatre?
+It made me think of the square where they hold the Palio.
+But it never made me think of that before.’

-The traditional keywords associated with the Six of Wands: Yes, Success, Victory, Achievement, Awards, Supporters, Fans, Crowd, Rally, Goodwill, Compliments, Cheers, Applause, Sharing Success, Fairness, Self-Confidence, Self-Esteem, Pride, Good News, Politician, PR, Campaigns, Sales
+The traditional keywords associated with the Six of Wands: A Yes answer, Success, Victory, Achievement, Awards, Supporters, Fans, Crowd, Rally, Goodwill, Compliments, Cheers, Applause, Sharing Success, Fairness, Self-Confidence, Self-Esteem, Pride, Good News, Politician, PR, Campaigns, Sales

 I’ve drawn this card many times before of course.
 Sometimes it’s been talking about a car.
 Sometimes it has told me about a motorbike.
 Once it flagged up a sports trip coming up for a disabled athlete selected to go to with his team to the Para- Olympics.
 The Six of Wands has more than once before helped me decide which team I think will win a football match though I tend not to ‘go there’ much in public.
 I do now and then, but who needs trolls – or people ringing me up for betting tips?